toshyss/mini-movie-database/README.md

 - Spring Data JPA as a mapper
 - Thymeleaf as a template engine
 - Bootstrap as a css framework
-- H2 as a database (may change Postgresql)
+- Postgresql as a database
 - Maven as a package manager